chekosa/fewd-36-hw/Week_01_Basics/02_css_basics/slides.md

 ##Agenda

 * Download Class 02 Starter Code.
-* Copy keanu/ from the starter code into your course work directory.
+* Copy the starter code into your course work directory.

 ---